hirrolot/datatype99/README.md

 A: The `datatype` macro generates a tagged union accompanied with type hints and value constructors.
 Pattern matching desugars merely to a switch statement.
 To generate all this stuff, [Metalang99] is used, which is a preprocessor metaprogramming library.

+### Q: What is the difference between Datatype99 and Metalang99?

+A: [Metalang99] is a functional language for metaprogramming, whereas Datatype99 is an implementation of algebraic data types written in this language.

 ### Q: What about compile-time errors?

 A: Some kinds of syntactic errors are detected by the library itself (`-E` flag):